KateFayra/haskell_turing_machine/README.md

 Where startState is a String with the initial state's label.

 ###Example run

+The asterisk shows the current position of the head on the tape.

 ```haskell
 *Main> let alphabet = ["", "0", "1"]